burlachenkok/exploring-python3/python3-note.md

 The file name is the module name with the suffix `.py`.
 Python module files are files written with Python language and in general they look like usual scripts.
 Within a module, the module name (as a string) is available as the value of the global variable `__name__`.

-Typically, you can launch the Python module as a script if the authors of the module provide some utility functionality either with `python script_name.py` or `python -m script_name`.
+Typically, you can launch the Python module as a script if the authors of the module provides some utility functionality either with `python script_name.py` or `python -m script_name`.

 During launching the module, the code in the module will be executed, just as if you imported it, but with one difference the __name__ will be set to "__main__".

-The part of the code for executing the script funtionality of the module typically has the following quard condition:
+The part of the code for executing the script functionality of the module typically has the following guard condition:

 ```python
 if __name__ == "__main__":